- Conferences and Events

 5. Without limiting any other right or remedy of Senedd Insight, if the Client fails to make any payment due to Senedd Insight under the Contract by the due date for payment (Due Date), Senedd Insight shall have the right to charge interest on the overdue amount at the rate of four per cent per annum above the then current Barclays Bank Plc base rate accruing on a daily basis from the Due Date until the date of actual payment of the overdue amount, whether before or after judgment, and compounding quarterly.

 6. The Client shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against Senedd Insight in order to justify withholding payment of any such amount in whole or in part.
 Senedd Insight may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by Senedd Insight to the Client.

 1. All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by Senedd Insight.

-2. The Client acknowledges that, in respect of any third party Intellectual Property Rights, the Client's use of any such Intellectual Property Rights is conditional on Senedd Insight obtaining a written licence from the relevant licensor on such terms as will entitle Senedd Insight to license such rights to the Client.
+2. The Client acknowledges that, in respect of any third party Intellectual Property Rights, the Client’s use of any such Intellectual Property Rights is conditional upon Senedd Insight obtaining a written licence from the relevant licensor on such terms as will entitle Senedd Insight to license such rights to the Client.